key4hep/k4MarlinWrapper/doc/starterkit/k4MarlinWrapperCLIC/CEDViaWrapper.md

 source /cvmfs/sw-nightlies.hsf.org/key4hep/setup.sh
 ```

-To get the CLIC detecor description we clone the `CLICPerformance` repository
+To get the CLIC detector description we clone the `CLICPerformance` repository
 ```bash
 git clone https://github.com/iLCSoft/CLICPerformance
 ```

 All the following steps assume that the environment is setup like above and that the detector description is in the `CLICPerformance` directory.
-All commands start from the diretory from which `git clone` has been executed.
+All commands start from the directory from which `git clone` has been executed.

 ## Creating an input file